Bebeau/phone-number-input/package/README.md

 Prop | Type | Description
 |---|---|---|
-onInputChange | function | onInputChange is a function that accepts the input value and passes it up to the parent component.
+onInputChange | function | onInputChange is a function that passes a data object `{number: string, isValid: boolean}` up to the parent component.

 ## Example ##
 ```